symfony/symfony-docs/reference/forms/types/collection.rst

 This is the field type for each item in this collection (e.g. ``text``, ``choice``, etc).
 For example, if you have an array of email addresses, you'd use the :doc:`email </reference/forms/types/email>` type.
-If you want to embed a collection of some other form, create a new instance of your form type and pass it as this option.
+If you want to embed a collection of some other form, pass the form type class as this option (e.g. ``MyFormType::class``)

 Inherited Options
 -----------------